-The year of the ox is coming to an end.
-It is meant to symbolise fortune and can be incredibly lucky for many.
+The year of the tiger is here.
+It is meant to symbolise strength and braveness, and can be incredibly lucky for many.
 But we mostly see it as a good excuse to revisit our favourite Chinese restaurants around the Square Mile.

-And like those born in the year of the ox, we’ll eat just about any kind of food – from the incredibly luxurious dishes to the more traditional staples.
+And like those born in the year of the tiger, we want to know all the best places – from the incredibly luxurious dishes to the more traditional staples.
 That’s why this list includes a good blend of high-end Chinese dining institutions alongside smaller, less assuming local spots.

 Be sure to indulge yourself by eating all manners of noodles, dim sum, fried rice and roasted meats.
 Here are our picks of some of the top Chinese restaurants in the City of London.

 The Four Seasons Hotel at Ten Trinity Square is too often overlooked for its food and drink offerings.
 It is a proper luxury dining destination in the Square Mile.
 We could go on for days about La Dame de Pic with its two Michelin stars but Mei Ume (located just across the hall) is more than worthy of proper praise.
 Their Chinese and Japanese fusion is simple and unproblematic, with flavours never fighting one another.
 Here, you can sip on sake all night, and feast on an entire Peking Duck.